duffyinVictoria/duffyinvictoria.github.io/_pages/partA.md

 ---

-## Big-Picture Synthesis & Mathematical Identity
+## Big-Picture Synthesis

 ### Explaining mathematics to a peer

-**Task**

-Imagine you have a peer who missed the first part of the course.
+Imagine you have a peer who missed the first two weeks of the subject.

 Using your own words, write a brief explanation of the main mathematical ideas from the opening lectures.
 Include informal definitions and examples where appropriate.
 Assume your reader has access to the course text but no greater mathematical experience than you.

 You may also comment on anything you found particularly interesting or challenging.

-(Word limit typically around 300 words.)
+Your response should be approximately 300 pages.

 [Back to top](#part-a)